Home » Garden » The Best Fall Foliage Plants

 Sedum (Sedum spp.)

-As the weather cools, their succulent leaves undergo a metamorphosis, transitioning from greens to captivating shades of russet, burgundy, and even deep purple.
-Their changing colors lend a sense of warmth and coziness to the autumn landscape.
+Sedums are not only drought-tolerant but also known for their captivating fall foliage.
+As temperatures cool, their succulent leaves transition from greens to shades of russet, burgundy, and even deep purple, lending warmth and coziness to the autumn landscape.

 While I am a HUGE fan of sedum autumn joy, there are lots of other sedums to enjoy as well that are equally as fun and easy to grow.